 What are the sommelier levels?

 When people talk about sommelier levels, they usually refer to the Court of Master Sommeliers program levels, the most respected institution for wine professionals.
-You start by taking a level 1 examination, all theory, multiple answers about wine, beer, and spirits.
-You’re not officially a sommelier until you pass a second-level test, which involves three parts: theory, blind tasting, and service.
+You start by taking a level 1 examination, all theory, and multiple answers about wine, beer, and spirits.
+After that, you’re not officially a sommelier until you pass a second-level test, which involves three parts: theory, blind tasting, and service.
 The exam is quite severe, mainly because you are (obviously) nervous, but around eighty percent of the people pass.

 Which certification is best?

 It depends.
 It’s never about the certification, the school, or the institution you’re aligned with.
 It’s about you and your constant improvement.
 There are many wine schools reviewed right here on SOMM.
-Many of these programs might be what you need to get the foot on the door to hospitality or get a job.
-If you want to work on the academic side of wine, then the WSET or NWS might be best for you.
+Many of these programs might be what you need to get your foot on the door to hospitality or get a job.
+But, on the other hand, if you want to work on the academic side of wine, then the WSET or NWS might be best for you.

 Getting certified is the first step.
 Many certified sommeliers relax and quit studying; their knowledge is useless in a year.
 The world of wine is constantly changing.
 You have to keep learning.